MultiSafepay/docs/content/integrations/hosted/ccvshop/_index.md

 title_short: "CCVShop"
 ---
 Easily integrate MultiSafepay payment solutions into your CCV Shop with this free app.<br>

-This app is managed by our partner CCV Shop, for support please contact [CCV Shop](https://www.ccvshop.nl/contact).
+This app is managed by our partner CCV Shop.
+For support, please contact [CCV Shop](https://www.ccvshop.nl/contact) directly.